ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

           # Note: Task.File.Render refers to the file location on disk where the
           #  contents of the embedded file named "Render" are materialized.
           command: "{{Task.File.Render}}"
+          # Note that args is a list of strings.
+Each element of the list is a separate argument
+          # to the command.
+For example, if we needed to pass "--frame 12" to a command, then
+          # that would be two separate arguments ("--frame" and "12").
           args:
             - 3d/pavillon_barcelone_v1.2.blend
             - output_frames